STEllAR-GROUP/hpxML/examples/README.md

 ## Expected Results

-These examples are provided to show how you can implement hpxml on the hpx for loops to acheive a better parallel perfromance.
+These examples are provided to show how you can implement hpxml on the hpx loops to acheive a better parallel perfromance.
+The output results of these examples compare the parallel perfromance of an hpx loop when using hpxml.

 In each example, there are three different loops: